 In the beginning of the project, a custom design of FPGA interface board had been considered.
 This FPGA board should include PCI express interface and should sell at lower price than the trial design.
-It should be compatible with MLAB internal standards which is further backward compatible with the existing or improved design of ADC modules.
+It should be compatible with MLAB internal standards which are further backward compatible with the existing or improved design of ADC modules.
 For a connection of FPGA board to another adapter board with PCIe we expect a use of a PCIe host interface.
-Thunderbolt technology standard was expected to be used in this PC to PCIe module which further communicate with MLAB compatible FPGA module.
-Thunderbolt chips are currently available on the market for reasonable prices [18].
-However, a problem lies in the accessibility to their specifications, as specification is only available for licensed users and Intel has a mass market oriented licensing policy, that makes this technology inaccessible for low quantity production.
-As a consequence, an external PCI Express cabling and expansion slots should be considered as a better solution, if we need preserve standard PC as main computational platform.
+Thunderbolt technology standard was expected to be used in this PC to PCIe module communication which further communicates with MLAB compatible FPGA module.
+Thunderbolt chips are currently available on the market for reasonable prices [19].
+However, a problem lies in the accessibility to their specifications, as they are only available for licensed users and Intel has a mass market oriented licensing policy, that makes this technology inaccessible for low quantity production.
+As a consequence, an external PCI Express cabling and expansion slots should be considered as a better solution, if we need to preserve standard PC as a main computational platform.

 However, these PCI express external systems and cables are still very expensive.
-Take Opal Kelly XEM6110 [19] as an example, with its price tag reaching 995 USD at time of writing of thesis.
+Take Opal Kelly XEM6110 [20] as an example, with its price tag reaching 995 USD at time of writing the thesis.
 Therefore, a better solution probably needs to be found.